gorenje/node-red-contrib-introspection/README.md

 There is no need nor requirement to deploy these nodes.
 Which implies that they also work in read-only mode of Node-RED.
 Since these nodes only provide information and make no changes, this should not be an issue.

-### Orphans

-**Update**: This is now a sidebar plugin which shows all unconnected nodes across alls flow tabs.

-~~Drag the Orphan node into a flow, double click and all nodes that have no connections are shown in the tray.
-Click on a node to highlight its location in the flow.~~

-The nodes shown are across all flows and tabs, there is no need to have a Orphans node per flow.

 ### Screenshot

 **Update**: Screenshot node has become a sidebar node.
 This means it can no longer be triggered by external forces.